-- Advanced lightweight, corrosion-resistant and heat- and flame-resistant magnesium alloys including our bioresorbable SynerMag® alloy and our dissolvable SoluMag® alloy. - Magnesium powders used in countermeasure flares that protect aircraft from heat-seeking missiles and also for heating pads for self-heating meals used by the military and emergency-relief agencies. - · Magnesium, copper, and zinc photoengraving plates for graphic arts and luxury packaging. - High-performance zirconium-based materials and oxides used as catalysts and in the manufacture of advanced ceramics, fiber-optic fuel cells, and many other performance products.
+- Advanced lightweight, corrosion-resistant and heat- and flame-resistant magnesium alloys including our dissolvable SoluMag® alloy. - Magnesium powders used in countermeasure flares that protect aircraft from heat-seeking missiles and also for heating pads for self-heating meals used by the military and emergency-relief agencies. - High-performance zirconium-based materials and oxides used as catalysts and in the manufacture of advanced ceramics, fiber-optic fuel cells, and many other performance products.